mattmassicotte/MainOffender/README.md

 - Additions to `OperationQueue` to submit blocks directly without `Sendable` checking
 - `addUnsafeObserver(forName:object:queue:using:)` for `NotificationCenter`
 - `ThreadExecutor` that can be used to back an actor with a dedicated thread + runloop
+- `RunLoop.turn` to better control the runloop in an async context

 ## Usage